Skip to Content

 Future

 The Library website will continue to be reviewed, maintained, and developed to ensure that it remains an effective communication tool and information resource for customers.
 The website is flexible, and content can be easily amended or updated.
 Usage analytics and customer feedback will be collated by the Library Website Group in order to make informed changes to the website and create a positive experience for all.
-New technologies will be incorporated where appropriate, and we will collaborate with colleagues across Digital and Information Services as required.
+New technologies will be incorporated where appropriate, and we will collaborate with colleagues as required.